TherapyNottingham/TN2021/content/authors/justin/_index.md

 - Supervisors
 ---

 Justin Clark is a psychotherapist and supervisor.
 Starting in private practice in 2013, Justin has since expanded his work through the development of Therapy Nottingham.
-Previousy he has managed therapy services for children and young people in school and third-sector settings.
+Previously he has managed therapy services for children and young people in school and third-sector settings.

 {{< figure src="BACP_57060.jpg" caption="BACP Accredited no. 57060" numbered="false" >}}